Compliance

 Clio and HIPAA

 While there is no official HIPAA certification, Clio completes an annual self-assessment of our processes, configuration, and control mechanisms to validate our compliance with legislation.
-Additionally, Clio has successfully completed an internal HIPAA attestation examination.
-This means that we store and process data in a manner that is consistent with HIPAA standards and can help our customers fulfill their Protected Health Information (PHI) obligations.
+Clio has also successfully completed an internal HIPAA attestation examination.
+This means that we store and process data in a manner that is consistent with HIPAA standards and can therefore help you fulfill your protected health information (PHI) obligations.

-Important: You cannot redline or edit the Clio BAA.
+Important: Clio will not accept any redlining or edits to the Clio BAA.
 The Clio BAA complies with all mandatory language and is taken directly from HIPAA regulations.
 Any additional terms and conditions would be unrelated to HIPAA and above what is required to comply with the Standards for Privacy for Individually Identifiable Health Information found at 45 CFR Part 160 and Part 164, Subparts A and E (collectively, the “Privacy Rule”).
-Therefore, Clio will not accept any edits to the BAA.

 Need more help?